 Smoked Green Beans are buttery, garlicky, and full of smoky flavor.
-Using this homemade green beans recipe will help you take this familiar side dish to the next level.
+This homemade green beans recipe has a ring of familiarity to it, but takes the taste of green beans to a whole new level!

 This five ingredient recipe is simple and easy to make.
 Not only is this recipe easy it's also kid friendly.